-Simple changes can be made to prevent an occurrence of IVDD in high risk dogs.
-A back support system helps to maintain proper alignment and can prevent dogs from twisting their body.
+Simple changes can be made to prevent an occurrence of IVDD in high-risk dogs.
+A back support system helps maintain proper alignment and can prevent dogs from twisting their bodies.
 Limiting the range of motion can also help dogs heal during IVDD recovery.
 Maintaining a healthy diet and healthy weight can greatly reduce the risk of back injury.
-Most importantly avoid jumping.
+Most importantly, avoid jumping.
 Dogs with a bad back should never jump off furniture.
-Although exercise is wonderful in moderation avoid playing frisbee or fetch where a dog can twist or jump.
+Although exercise is wonderful in moderation, avoid playing frisbee or fetch where a dog can twist or jump.
 You can lower the risk of IVDD by making simple lifestyle changes and providing pets with the right type of support.

-Even after treatment there is a 40% chance of a dog having a recurrence of IVDD regardless of the treatment method you select.
-In rare cases a dog’s paralysis is irreversible.
-Paralyzed dogs can live a long and active life with the aid and support of a dog wheelchair.
+Even after treatment, there is a 40% chance of a dog having a recurrence of IVDD regardless of the treatment method you select.
+In rare cases, a dog’s paralysis is irreversible.
+However, paralyzed dogs can live a long and active life with the aid and support of a dog wheelchair.
 Dogs left paralyzed after a spinal condition can live a normal life on wheels, enjoying the same kind of activity they enjoyed before IVDD.
 Dog wheelchairs allow pets to run, play and continue to lead an active lifestyle.